 No insurance coverage for ABA?

 We know that intensive ABA services are expensive.
 But we also know that it is an investment in your child’s future.
 If you can afford to pay for them directly, please consider doing so.
-If you live in DC or MD, you may be able to purchase a policy for your child through the individual market / health exchange.
+You may be able to purchase a policy for your child through the individual market / health exchange.

 - Early intensive behavioral services change the trajectory of your child’s development